kontainapp/km/docs/image-targets.md

 1. Make sure the image works by using PR with the custom image and BUILDENV_IMAGE_VERSION set (below)
 2. Merge it as is.
 This way anyone who rebases will still have working build
-3. Ask everyone to pause (ot submitting and not looking at PRs) .
+3. Ask everyone to pause (not submitting and not looking at PRs) .
 4. Make a small PR which rollbacks custom imagename.
 Push new image as :latest, merge the PR
 5. Let everyone know to rebase and resume
 .